pivotal/docs-tap/install-gitops/sops.hbs.md

 After filling in the non-sensitive values, follow these steps to extract the sensitive values into `tap-sensitive-values.sops.yaml` that you prepared earlier:

-1. Open an editor through SoPS to edit the encrypted sensitive values file:
+1. Open an editor through SOPS to edit the encrypted sensitive values file:

     ```console
     sops <GIT-REPO-ROOT>/clusters/<CLUSTER-NAME>/cluster-config/values/tap-sensitive-values.sops.yaml